siteddv/Mogo/README.md

 Training landing page about some team that demonstrates the developer's skills at the moment.
 I'm studying frontend and practice a lot.
 I made this landing for practical purposes

 ## Mission
-The main mission of creation this SPA is to acquire practical skills of adaptive layout of a single-page website.
+The main mission of creation this landing page is to acquire practical skills of adaptive layout of a single-page website.

 ## Interface
 ###### This picture is in GIF format.
 If you want to look at the interface, please wait.